insure logo

 The test is so easy, in fact, that life insurance agents themselves collect the swab samples from clients in some instances, Anderson says.
 In others, medical professionals conducting exams administer the swab tests.

-What life insurance companies want to know
+What are life insurance companies looking for in saliva?

 But if you’re a regular smoker, it will take longer for the level to drop.
 The length of time could vary from several days to two months in rare cases, Anderson says.

 It’s best to be honest about your lifestyle when making a life insurance application.
 Lab tests likely will catch you in a lie.
+If you lie about smoking and then die due to a smoking-related illness, your beneficiary’s claim could be denied and they may end up with nothing.

 See Insure.com’s Best Life Insurance Companies